 A quick elevator ride to the Top of the Rock offers one of the best views of the city.
 Photo by Steve Gardner via Flickr.

-12. On your way out, check out the festive holiday windows and light show at Saks across Fifth Avenue, or visit the nearby (and recently refurbished) St. Patrick's Cathedral, which offers a self-guided audio tour app.
+13. On your way out, check out the festive Snow White-themed holiday windows and spectacular light show at Saks across Fifth Avenue, or visit the nearby, recently refurbished St. Patrick's Cathedral, which offers a self-guided audio tour app.

-13. Or exit (or enter) Rock Center via the subway.
+14. Enter (or exit) Rock Center via the subway.
 I bring my son through the massive underground labyrinth of the Concourse.
 It's fun to surprise him as we walk through the buildings and exit into the plaza to the tree.
 At the Concourse, watch skaters from one of two fancy restaurants or grab a bite at one of the faster, food court-type places and eat at the windowed seating area.
 There is also an ATM, post office, and clean bathrooms on the Concourse level, along with perhaps two of the city's most crowded Starbucks.
 Find more eats (and sweet treats) at these area restaurants.